Mirantis/kqueen/docs/kqueen.cli_api_examples.rst

    $ echo $TOKEN

+**To add a new Azure Managed Kubernetes Service provisioner:**

-Add new Azure Managed Kubernetes Service provisioner created by "testusername"
+The following example shows how to add a new Azure Managed Kubernetes Service provisioner created by the ``testusername`` user.

 .. code-block:: bash